 With over 275 speakers from around the globe, covering these and related topics, you won’t want to miss the upcoming IDTechEx conference in Berlin, Germany in April.

 Promerus is a technology-driven organization committed to building better solutions for electronics materials.
-To help you unlock your competitive advantage in a transformative industry, we encourage you to download, The Complete Guide to Semiconductor Materials to see what Promerus can do for you.
+To help you stay up-to-date on industry news, trends and conferences, we encourage you to subscribe to our blog.